 Aria Encryption Keys

-As with other storage engines that support data-at-rest encryption, Aria relies on a Encryption Key Management plugin to handle its encryption keys.
+As with other storage engines that support data-at-rest encryption, Aria relies on an Encryption Key Management plugin to handle its encryption keys.
 Where the support is available, Aria can use multiple keys.

 MariaDB keeps track of each encryption key internally using a 32-bit integer, which serves as the key identifier.
 Unlike InnoDB, Aria does not support the

-ENCRYPTION_KEY_ID table option, which allows the user to specify the encryption key to use.
+ENCRYPTION_KEY_ID table option (for more information, see MDEV-18049), which allows the user to specify the encryption key to use.
 Instead, Aria defaults to specific encryption keys provided by the Encryption Key Management plugin.

 - When working with user-created tables, Aria encrypts them to disk using the ID 1 key.